-If you have forgotten the PostgreSQL master password you can use these steps to reset the master password.
+If you have forgotten the PostgreSQL main/primary password, which is most likely the password for the postgres user role, you can use these steps to reset this password.

 1. Make a backup copy of your pg_hba.conf file.
 The default location is C:\ProgramData\PostgreSQL\9.3\data\pg_hba.conf